SebastianUVG/command-line-clue/README.md

 - Remember that the crime happened in an empty room
 - Keep track of which suspects and weapons you've crossed off

 Happy investigating, Detective!
-The town is counting on you to solve this mystery!
+The town is counting on you to solve this mystery!s